-An updated Illinois Forest Legacy Program Assessment of Needs is found as Appendix B. The Assessment of Needs outlines the basis and necessity for the Forest Legacy Program in Illinois and identifies four Forest Legacy Areas (Fig. 23) where permanent forestry conservation easements or critical feesimple acquisitions may be purchased and owned by the IDNR.
+Then original recently amended Illinois Forest Legacy Program Assessment of Needs is found as Appendix B. The Assessment of Needs outlines the basis and necessity for the Forest Legacy Program in Illinois and identifies four Forest Legacy Areas (Fig. 24) where permanent forestry conservation easements or critical fee- simple acquisitions may be purchased and owned by the IDNR.
 The Forest Legacy Program exists between IDNR, via the Division of Forest Resources, and the USDA Forest Service, State and Private Forestry section.